Alpha BARBER

 2nd cousin 4 times removed of John Kennedy BROWN Jr.

 Elijah Pope ABNEY was named an heir in the will of Joel P. ABNEY dated 3 February 1816 in Edgefield County, South Carolina.
 I wish my executrix to distribute my property equally among my children on their severally arriving at the age of manhood or on my daughters' marrying.
-It was probated 16 May 1816.2
+It was probated 16 May 1816.2,3

-Elijah Pope ABNEY and Elizabeth "Betty" POPE and Charlotte E. ABNEY appeared in a newspaper article 31 August 1859 in the The Edgefield Advertiser, published in Edgefield, South Carolina.
+Elijah, Elizabeth "Betty" POPE and Charlotte E. ABNEY appeared in a newspaper legal posting 31 August 1859 in the The Edgefield Advertiser, published in Edgefield, South Carolina.
 Legal notice: The State of South Carolina/Edgefield District, Permelia Abney and others, vs. Joel Abney and others, in equity.
 As directed by the order of Chan.
 Wardlow, in this case, all and singular the creditors of Mrs. Elizabeth Abney, dec'd, of Charlotte Abney, dec'd, and of Elijah Pope Abney, dec'd, are required on or before the 14th day of October next, to appear before me and make proof of their respective debts; and are hereby notified that in default of their so doing they will be precluded from the benefit of the decree that will be pronounced in this cause.
 A. Simkins, C. E. E. D., Comm'rs Office, Aug 9, 1859.

 Citations